Imagine You Are the Only Pastor of the Only Church in a Town of 10,000

 Imagine you are a Bible Teacher from North America.
 You love the Bible and you love the church.
 You join 20 Christian leaders in a small town in Mongolia.
 You sleep on a thin pad on the floor in a room with nearly a dozen other people.
 You use an outhouse in below freezing weather and eat food that you don’t cook (in bowls that were rinsed in hot water but definitely not washed with soap).
 You don’t speak the language of the students and you know how much subtle shifts in language matter with theology.
 You plan well but realize how much is out of your control.
 You’re thankful that your translator knows the audience, likes you, and has a good grasp on theology so you (mostly) don’t worry when she goes off on a tangent.

 Through this week, you see with new eyes the significance that God came before the hills and mountains; that he owns them and everything on them, and that it’s foolish to worship the mountain, a created thing.
 You remember the shrines on the tops of hills and mountains that you passed on the way to class.
 You’re thankful for the opportunity to see Scripture through a different lens.
 You hear singing in a language you don’t understand (except the word ‘hallelujah’ and ‘i-a-sus’ which sounds different but is the recognizable name of the God you all worship.

-Missionaries like Jennifer play an integral role in amplifying leaders around the world.
+Missionaries like these play an integral role in amplifying leaders around the world.
 As our global Kingdom force grows, our capacity increases for more disciples to make disciples and more churches to multiply.
 Here, near, far—and no matter how hard.

 99 pastors have the opportunity this year to attend a Bible School like the one in Mongolia.
 Click here to learn how you can be a part of their stories.